Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Concluding Remarks

 \end{itemize}

-\item In particular, every function continuous for the natural topology (section~\ref{sub:natural}) between greatest fixed points of finitary interaction systems\footnote{An interaction systems is finitary if its sets of actions are finite.} is thus representable as a general layered simulation.
+\item In particular, every function continuous for the natural topology (Section~\ref{sub:natural}) between greatest fixed points of finitary indexed containers\footnote{An indexed container is finitary if its sets of actions are finite.} is thus representable as a general layered simulation.

-\item If only the codomain is finitary, all continuous functions between fixed points of non-finitary interaction are representable by simulations of the form~$\ALayered{w_1^\bot,i_1}^{\bot\ast} \linear w_2$.
+\item If only the codomain is finitary, all continuous functions between fixed points of non-finitary containers are representable by simulations of the form~$\ALayered{w_1^\bot,i_1}^{\bot\ast} \linear w_2$.
 This is for example the case of the naturally continuous but non-wildly continuous function from page~\pageref{ex:natural_not_wild}.
-However, we don't know how to compose such simulations.
+However, we do not know how to compose such simulations.